Hand of Hope Outreach

 Learn more about how to support us and why:

-My goal is to encourage people to declutter more and give more as a result!
+My goal is to encourage people to minimize, declutter more, and give more as a result!

-Unfortunately, we are living in a very fast-paced and materialistic society where very few people including Christians consciously consider the needs of the poor as their responsibility anymore which is sad.
-Meeting the tangible needs of the less fortunate is one of the key responsibilities of the disciples of Jesus.
-Jesus showed us by his example that we must serve each other and wash one another's feet.
+Unfortunately, we are living in a very fast-paced, self-focused, and materialistic society where very few people, including Christians, consciously consider the needs of the poor as their responsibility anymore, which is sad.

-In one of the longest parables in Matthew 25:31-46, Jesus revealed his displeasure with Christians who do not help others, and identified himself with the sick, poor, needy, and naked:
+In one of the longest parables in Matthew 25:31-46, Jesus revealed his displeasure with Christians who do not help others and identified himself with the forgotten and forsaken sick, poor, needy, and naked:

 "Then they also will answer Him, saying, 'Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?'
 Then He will answer them, saying, 'Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me."
 Matthew 25:44-46

-When we see how much the little we give, even a cup of cold water, could mean the world to a poor person, we would go out of our way to give.
-I have seen what the littlest gesture which for the normal person means nothing, like 17 dollars, could mean the world to the poor slum woman because it could be the rent she needs not to sleep out in the cold that night with her 6 children (true story).
+When we realize that the little (even a cup of cold water) we give could mean the world to a poor person, we would go out of our way to give.
+I have seen what the littlest gesture, which for the normal person means nothing, like 17 dollars, could mean to the poor slum woman because it could be the rent she needs not to sleep out in the cold that night with her 6 children (true story).

-"Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world."
+"Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world."
 James 1:27

 All this is not meant to condemn you or make you feel bad, but to show you that you too, with your seeming little, can make a difference!

-Below are ways you can partner with us and be a hand of hope to your brother and sister, God's child.
+Below are ways you can partner with us and be a hand of hope to your neighbor.

-1. Donations- Clothes, shoes, blankets, utensils, and any household items
+1. Physical Donations: Clothes, shoes, blankets, utensils, and any household items

 Most families have a lot of clothes, shoes, books, and other household items they do not use.
 Some have even kept these things for decades.
-One of the best ways to train oneself to give is by making a regular habit of giving out the things you do not need.
-If you have anything you have not used in more than a month then it is not useful to you.
+One of the best ways to train oneself to give is by living simply and also making a regular habit of giving out the things you do not need.
+If you have anything you have not used in more than a month, then it is not useful to you.
 To break free of materialism and the habit of hoarding, it is good to train ourselves to buy less and also give out what is in excess.

 Some of the clothes I have gotten from donations have been sold by the very poor to make some extra income to feed their families.